newabdosheham/aws-ecs-demo/README.md

 ---------------------------------------------------------------------------------
 Step 2: Create the Dockerfile

-Create a file named Dockerfile:
+step 3: Create a file named Dockerfile:

 ---------------------------------------------------------------------------------------------
-Step 3: Build and Run the Docker Image
+Step 4: Build and Run the Docker Image
-3.1 Build the Docker Image
+4.1 Build the Docker Image

 Run the following command to build the Docker image:

 docker build -t linkedin-redirect .

-3.2 Run the Docker Container
+4.2 Run the Docker Container

 Run the container locally to test it:

 docker run -d -p 8080:80 linkedin-redirect

-3.3 Test the Redirection
+4.3 Test the Redirection

 Open your browser and navigate to: